pablogarciaamolina/AscendingFede/README.md

 AscendingFede is a Unity-based game that revolves (quite literally) around a tower.
 Grounded on the indie **FEZ**, it expands the original's functionalities by applying the concepts learned throughout the subject *Paradigmas de Programación*.
 Set in a medieval environment, the game will have the player control a knight's movements in order to get to the tower's apex.

-Out of all the new exciting functionalities, we must highlight a system of power-ups and different kinds of platforms that modify the player's conditions (to put in the knowledge obtained on *OOP*).
+Out of all the exciting functionalities, we must highlight a system of different platforms that modify the player's conditions (to put in the knowledge obtained on *OOP*).
 In addition to this, the player will have to deal with an extra factor; an enemy.

 Therefore, the player's quest will not be as easy as it seems.
-The enemy, an evil dragon (who represents our deepest fears as well as communism), will follow the player as it climbs the tower.
-While this happens, the dragon, pushed forward by wicked and ancient ideas (communism), will shoot fireballs (depicting the constant hunger its victims suffer) at the knight, aiming to throw him off his quest.
+The enemy, an evil dragon, will follow Fede (our brave knight) as they climbs the tower.
+While this happens, the dragon, pushed forward by a wicked but unsparing determination, will shoot fireballs at the knight, aiming to throw Fede off theirquest.

 The last thing we have to mention is that the dragon, in order to make it even harder for the player, will constantly learn newer and smarter ways of following the player and shooting him (function implemented by means of *MLAgents*)